|Credit: Tomboy2290 | Dreamstime|

 Health benefits of avocados

-Avocados’ amounts of vitamin E, glutathione and monounsaturated fat all help to keep your heart healthy.
-Eating avocados may also lower the risk of heart disease.
-High levels of homocysteine is associated with a higher risk of heart disease, but the vitamin B6 and the folic acid found in avocados can help regulate it.
-One seven-year study published in 2013 found that avocados were associated with a reduced risk of metabolic syndrome, which refers to a group of symptoms shown to increase the risk of stroke, coronary artery disease, and diabetes.
+A seven-year study published in 2013 in Nutrition Journal found that avocados were associated with a reduced risk of metabolic syndrome, which refers to a group of symptoms shown to increase the risk of stroke, coronary artery disease and diabetes.

-Avocados may not only help lower bad cholesterol, but they may also increase levels of good cholesterol.
-One 1996 study found that patients with mild hypercholesterolemia who incorporated avocados into their diet for one week had a 22 percent decrease in bad cholesterol and triglycerides and an 11 percent increase in good cholesterol.
-Avocados also improved cholesterol for people that already had good lipid levels, but were shown to be especially effective in those with mild cholesterol problems.
+Avocados may help not only lower bad cholesterol, they may also increase levels of good cholesterol.
+A 1996 study in the journal Archives of Medical Research found that patients with mild hypercholesterolemia (high cholesterol) who incorporated avocados into their diet for one week had a 22 percent decrease in bad cholesterol and triglycerides and an 11 percent increase in good cholesterol.
+Avocados also improved cholesterol for people who already had good lipid levels, but were shown to be especially effective in those with mild cholesterol problems.
 Avocados can help in this way because of their high amount of the beta-sitosterol compound, which is associated with lowering cholesterol.

 Regulating blood sugar

-This is another way that avocados’ high fat content is good for you.
-The monounsaturated fats can help stop insulin resistance, which helps to regulate blood sugar levels.
-Furthermore, the soluble fiber in avocados can help keep blood sugar levels steady and the low carb and sugar levels in avocados help maintain blood sugar in comparison to other fruits.
+According to Reader’s Digest, avocados’ high levels of monounsaturated fats can help stop insulin resistance, which helps to regulate blood sugar levels.
+Furthermore, the soluble fiber in avocados can help keep blood sugar levels steady.
+In comparison to other fruits, the low carb and sugar levels in avocados also help maintain blood sugar.

 Regulating blood pressure